Did You Know This About New Zealand?

 There are a couple of must-visit observatories in New Zealand, the first being the Carter Observatory in Wellington.
 Get along to their late night opening on Tuesdays and be swept away in this unique atmosphere at the top of the Botanical Gardens.

 Alternatively, when travelling around the South Island pop in to Mt John Observatory at Lake Tekapo for stargazing at its best!
 The area is renowned for its sky clarity – free from light pollution, and the mysterious backdrop of the alps makes this visit simply spectacular.

 How many islands make up New Zealand?
-There are the main North, South and Stewart islands but do you know something about the many other outlying gems, teeming with wildlife and lush rainforests?
-Mix up your exploration of New Zealand with a few of our island hopping suggestions below.
+Around 600!
+There are the main North, South and Stewart islands but are you aware of some of the other outlying gems?

-Next, it’s off to Kapiti Island, which boasts the world’s largest population of little spotted kiwi and numerous other endangered species.
+- Kapiti Island boasts the world’s largest population of little spotted kiwi and numerous other endangered species.
 The team work very hard to keep pests away here – this sanctuary is a nature lovers paradise and easily accessed from the Kapiti Coast.
 Kapiti is where you can unwind amongst native forests with native birds, wildlife and is also a marine reserve.
 Prepare to be transcended back to New Zealand’s originally untouched terrain.

-If escapism and a slower pace of life is your idea of a real holiday, then spend some time on Stewart Island.
-An island where you unwind with a spot of fishing or chatting to the locals out making the most of their surroundings.
-This is the only place in New Zealand where the timid little; brown kiwi can be seen in the wild.
+- Stewart Island is the only place in New Zealand where the timid little; brown kiwi can be seen in the wild.
 Or take a day trip over to Ulva Island – to learn about native flora and fauna from a local Maori guide.